 Depending on whether the property is owned by an individual or a holding vehicle in the form of a legal entity, the acquisition of real estate can be structured as an asset deal, acquiring the asset from the individual or the holding vehicle, or as a share deal, acquiring the shares in the holding vehicle from the shareholders.

-As the acquisition of currently 95 per cent or more of the shares in a legal entity that owns German-situs property triggers real estate transfer tax (RETT), structures are being used under which the seller retains more than 5 per cent of the shareholding in the holding vehicle (for proposed changes to the respective fractions see Section VII.i).
-Under the current RETT regime, the remaining more than 5 per cent of the shares in a property owning corporation may be acquired RETT-free by an independent third party (which may be a separate fund managed by the same asset manager), but these structures allowing the RETT free transfer of 100 per cent of the shares in a corporation shall no longer be feasible under a proposed new RETT regime.
+As the acquisition of 90 per cent or more of the shares in a legal entity that owns German-situs property triggers real estate transfer tax (RETT), structures are being used under which the seller retains more than 10 per cent of the shareholding in the holding vehicle.
+Following recent legislative amendments, the remaining more than 10 per cent of the shares in a property owning corporation may no longer be sold to an independent third party but must be kept as a RETT blocker to ensure that the transaction remains RETT-free (see Section VII.i).

 Apart from RETT considerations, share deals are widely used in large portfolio transactions to simplify the transfer of the properties and to generally avoid the application of statutory pre-emptive rights.

 On the buyer's side, a foreign investor may structure the acquisition either directly (as an individual or existing legal entity) or through a foreign or German acquisition vehicle.